BillWorstell/WorstellBerryLibrary/docs/books/BookCase01/Shelf01/GreatWagonRoad.md

 2. War among the Iroquois — 11

 **BOOK TWO — The Philadelphia Wagon Road**
+3. Germans in Pennsylvania — 21
-3. Enter the Scotch-Irish — 19
+4. Enter the Scotch-Irish - 29
-4. A Moravian Journey to Carolina — 21
+4. A Moravian Journey to Carolina — 37
-5. Along the Way South — 29
+5. Along the Way South — 43
-6. Mapping the Great Mountains — 37
+6. Mapping the Great Mountains — 65
-7. Bethabara and New Salem — 43
+7. Bethabara and New Salem — 73
-8. The Threat from the French — 53
+8. The Threat from the French — 83
-9. Life in the Appalachians — 65
+9. Life in the Appalachians — 93
-10. *(title as printed in your copy)* — 73
-11. *(title as printed in your copy)* — 83
-12. *(title as printed in your copy)* — 93

 **BOOK THREE — The Wilderness Trail**
 13. The Great Wagon Road Turns West — 103